ChetanaDeshpande/NewBeginning/README.md

 # NewBeginning
-  .Please find all the tasks that I have done under different sections.
+  Please find all the tasks that I have done under different sections.